-Employees who have been employed continuously for in excess of two continuous years have the right to raise a claim of unfair dismissal challenging the termination of their employment.
+An unfair dismissal settlement agreement is a legally binding contract between an employer and an employee.
+It resolves any disputes related to the employee’s claim of unfair dismissal.
+Employees who have been employed continuously for in excess of two continuous years can raise a claim of unfair dismissal.
+They can challenge the termination of their employment.

 When an employee is dismissed and has not completed two years of continuous service with the same employer, they are not protected by ‘fair reasons’ as per the Employment Rights Act 1996.

-How much compensation can you get for unfair dismissal?
+How much compensation can you get for an unfair dismissal settlement agreement claim?

-The sums of money which can be claimed by employees relate primarily to their loss of salary which means that those employees that secure a job quickly will recover less than those who are out of work long-term following their dismissal.
+The sums of money which can be claimed in an unfair dismissal settlement agreement claim relates primarily to their loss of salary.
+This means that those employees that secure a job quickly will recover less than those who are out of work long-term following their dismissal.

 An employee is required to draft a form ET1 and file this together with his or her particulars of claim at the Employment Tribunal closest to his or her usual place of employment.